phonedotcom/API-SDK-ruby/docs/MediaApi.md

 # **list_account_media**
 > ListMedia list_account_media(account_id, , opts)

-Get a list of media recordings for an account
+Get a list of media recordings for an account.

-See Account Menus for more info on the properties.
+Get a list of media recordings for an account.
+See Account Media for more info on the properties.
+Note: This API is for users with Account Owner scope access token.
+Users with Extension User scope token should invoke the Extension level List Media API with the following definition: GET https://api.phone.com/v4/accounts/:account_id/extensions/:extension_id/media

 ### Example
 ```ruby